-When in Command mode, the SHOUT nano 100 accepts AT commands through the USB connection.
+When in command mode, SHOUT nano 100 accepts AT commands through the USB connection.
 The command set is detailed in the document AT Commands for SHOUT nano 100 [1].
-Use the commands to configure the SHOUT nano 100 operating parameters, to allow the SHOUT nano 100 be operated as a modem, and to query the GNSS receiver.
-Command mode can be switched to Tracking mode by the AT command TRK.
+Use the commands to configure operating parameters to allow SHOUT nano 100 to operate as a modem and to query the GNSS receiver.
+Command mode can be switched to tracking mode by the AT command ^TRK.
 To switch back, use the escape sequence +++.